 Additional Information Regarding Certification

-The master's degree is required to be certified to work in a public school program in Wisconsin and most states.
-The major in communication sciences and disorders prepares graduates to function competently and independently in public school programs, hospitals, rehabilitation centers, birth-to-three programs, or clinics.
-The bachelor of science degree is earned in the School of Education, and the master's degree is earned in the Department of Communication Sciences and Disorders.
-Student teaching and other professional education courses will be taken while earning the bachelor's and master's degrees.
-Not all students who apply for admission can be accepted into the master's degree program.
+A Master's degree in Speech-Language Pathology (Communication Sciences and Disorders) is required to work as a public school speech-language pathologist in Wisconsin, and most states.
+The Master's degree prepares graduates to function competently and independently in public school programs, hospitals, rehabilitation centers, birth-to-three programs, or clinics.
+At UW-Madison the Bachelor of Science degree can be earned in the School of Education and the Master's degree is earned in the Department of Communication Sciences and Disorders, part of the College of Letters & Science.
+Student teaching and other professional education courses will be taken while earning the Bachelor's and Master's degrees.
+Not all students who apply for admission can be accepted into the Master's degree program.

 University Degree Requirements